 During the various weeks we read authentic Latin pieces from different periods.
 The main purpose of the Summer School is to better understand Latin and ultimately learn how to read Latin texts more easily and directly, without the need for puzzling, analysing or translating.

-As the Latin central examination (may 2021) is dedicated to the Pro Sexto Roscio by Cicero, we will be spending some time reading this classical body of work, especially during week 2 and 3a, so Dutch teachers may combine class preparations with their own education.
+As the Latin central examination (May 2022) is dedicated to Ovidius, we will be spending some time reading this classical body of work, especially during week 2 and 3a, so Dutch teachers may combine class preparations with their own education.

 General course information